 Yes!
 Most types of inputs can be paused via the Pause Input button on the top of the Input node in the Plumbing screen.
 Click again to resume.

-If you're already familiar with columnar data warehouses such as Redshift, you know that they do not support single upserts or merge commands — they're oriented around appending data, rather than updating existing data.
+Due to the way some data destinations manage data, they are considered "append only" — meaning that data can only be appended, not changed.
+If you're already familiar with columnar data warehouses such as Redshift, or cloud-based storage like S3, you know that they do not support single upserts or merge commands — they're oriented around appending data, rather than updating existing data.

 This means that if you are replicating a MySQL row or Salesforce entry, for example, and change a value of a field, replicating results in having two values stored for the same field.
 The only way to distinguish the two would be the timestamp at which the values were stored.
 This also applies to fields that have values that are deleted — the original value would still be in the data warehouse, as well as a new entry designating this value as deleted.

 This could create problematic results with your queries and would require you to add complicated logic to ensure you only query the most recent value.

 Since many of our customers prefer a one-to-one replica of their data sources without duplicate and differing values for their fields rather than an append-only option, Alooma performs an efficient consolidation process within the data destination that gives an exact one-to-one replica of the data sources without introducing performance degradation to your queries.

 By doing so, you can query your data in “human” real time (this means usually in a few minutes, not milliseconds).

 If the integration you want isn't supported, you can check whether that data source supports access via REST API or pushing data via webhook.
 Many SaaS services support webhooks, and that means you can add that data source via our custom webhook integration.
 Use our REST API integration to support REST-based data sources.
 If you need any help discerning whether this support is available, talk to us!